EgorBacon/Jarvis/README.md

 This is a just an ongoing project for me so...this doesn't work.
 However if you have any tips, please explain more because I am keen to learn more about this.

-Will post on this repo when it will.
+Will post on this repo when it will be complete.